ddmitov/perl-executing-browser/README.md

   If the local HTML page, that is going to be closed, contains a JavaScript function called ```pebCloseConfirmationAsync()```, then this routine is going to be executed.
 If the asynchronous warning routine is missing, then the browser tries to find and execute a synchronous warning function called ```pebCloseConfirmationSync()```.
 If none of the above functions is found, then PEB assumes that no warning has to be displayed and closes the window immediately.
   What are the differences between the two routines?
   The synchronous warning function is implemented using standard JavaScript Confirm dialog, which stops the execution of all JavaScript code within the page and waits until the user finally presses 'Yes' or 'No'.
 Visually the Confirm dialog looks like a normal native dialog.
   The asynchronous warning function is implemented using JavaScript, HTML and CSS code, does not stop the execution of other JavaScript code within the page and does not wait for the user's decision.
-So if the user chooses to close the window, a special window closing URL, ```http://perl-executing-browser-pseudodomain/close-window.function```, has to be sent to the browser.
+If the user chooses to close the window, a special window closing URL, ```http://perl-executing-browser-pseudodomain/close-window.function```, has to be sent to the browser.
 Upon receiving this URL, PEB closes the window from where the window closing URL was requested.
 Visually the warning dialog can be styled to blend with the rest of the HTML interface or to distinct itself and attract attention - this is actually the great advantage of using an asynchronous warning dialog.
 Developers can implement it using any suitable JavaScript library or custom code.
   The following code is an example of both synchronous and asynchronous warning functions.
-It is expected, that one of the two types of warning functions will be choosen in any PEB-based application, if user data is to be protected against accidental loss.
-If both synchronous and asynchronous functions are present, the asynchronous one will take precedence.
-The asynchronous function in the example code is implemented using jQuery and Alertify.js.
+It is expected, that one of them will be present in any PEB-based application, if user data is to be protected against accidental loss.
+If both functions are present, the asynchronous one will take precedence.
+The asynchronous function in the example code is implemented using ```jQuery``` and ```Alertify.js```.

 ```javascript
   function pebCloseConfirmationSync() {